-Results of Prior Year Advisory Vote on Executive Compensation and Fiscal 2023 Compensation Decisions
+Results of Prior Year Advisory Vote on Executive Compensation and Fiscal 2024 Compensation Decisions

 In determining the appropriateness of our executive compensation program, the Committee considers, among other things, the results of the prior year's advisory vote on executive compensation ("say-on-pay").
-At our fiscal 2022 Annual Meeting of Shareholders, the proposal to approve the compensation of our Named Executive Officers received the support of approximately 89% of our shareholders voting in favor of our Named Executive Officer compensation.
+At our fiscal 2023 Annual Meeting of Shareholders, the proposal to approve the compensation of our Named Executive Officers received the support of approximately 95% of our shareholders voting in favor of our Named Executive Officer compensation.
 The level of support is calculated based on votes in favor of the proposal divided by the sum of votes against the proposal plus votes in favor of the proposal.

-In light of the favorable say-on-pay vote at our fiscal 2022 Annual Meeting of Stockholders, the Compensation Committee took the following actions in fiscal 2023 with respect to the compensation of our Named Executive Officers:
+In light of the favorable say-on-pay vote at our fiscal 2023 Annual Meeting of Stockholders, the Compensation Committee did not make any changes with respect to the compensation of our Named Executive Officers in fiscal 2024.